raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-What are the 3 types of 321 Make! projects called?
+What are the three types of 321 Make! projects called?

 --- choices ---

-- ( ) Independence, Inclusion, Indentity
+- ( ) Independence, Inclusion, Identity

  --- feedback ---

-Not quite, these are all found at the core of our 321 Make! framework but are not the names for types of projects.
+Not quite, these are all found at the core of our '321 Make!' framework but are not the names for types of projects.

  --- /feedback ---